World Scouting Museum 2026

 The World Scouting Museum will be holding an Essay Contest open to members of the Scouting America Buckskin Council located in Charleston, West Virginia.
 The Winner(s) of the contest will be given a scholarship to be used only to attend the 2026 World Scout Jamboree at the Summit Bechtel Reserve in Beckley, West Virginia, July 22-31, 2026.

 Winner(s) will be expected to trade and obtain patches for the World Scouting Museum that are produced for the 2026 National Jamboree.
 Their goal will be to get as many of the patches produced for the 2026 Jamboree for the corresponding Museum Exhibit.
+The Winner will be given Patches from the Museum to trade with other Scouts.
+We are looking for Scouts who have an interest in patch trading and want to ensure the Winner spends more time experiencing the 2026 Jamboree than patch trading.

-Winner(s) will be expected to volunteer a minimum of 20 hours after the 2026 Jamboree at the World Scouting Museum, cataloging and helping put out the patches on display.
+Winner(s) will be expected to volunteer a minimum of 20 hours after the 2026 Jamboree at the World Scouting Museum, cataloging and helping put out patches on display.
 Winner(s) (& Parent/Guardian) will be expected to sign a contract with the World Scouting Museum committing to trading patches in good faith, being above board in patch trading, completing their 20 hours of volunteer time, and being a positive ambassador for the World Scouting Museum as our agent at the Jamboree.